fahrstuhl/diarium/README.md

 - (optional) set a different path to your journal
 - (optional) set a different date- and timeformat
   see [Python's strftime function](http://docs.python.org/2/library/time.html#time.strftime)
-- (optional) set a file extension like .txt, .md, .journal or leave it blank
+- (optional) set a file extension like .txt, .md, .journal or .whatever.
+Don't leave it blank.

 ## File format
 ``` markdown